 WARNING: Some of the images, videos, and information about sharks and shark attacks may not be for the squeamish.
 Proceed with caution.
 By the end of this list of most horrifying shark attacks, you are going to BE Roy Scheider in Jaws.
 From the "Real New Jersey Jaws" to the tragic killing of a young man on his honeymoon, this list has all of the horrors of shark attacks imaginable.

 Why should you go snorkeling wearing chain mail or think twice about being a sailor?
-Because shark attacks are on the rise with an average of 60 per year in the U.S. Even though the odds are 1 in 11 million that you’ll be attacked by a shark, that’s 60 shark attacks too many if you ask us.
+In 2018, there were 66 unprovoked shark attacks confirmed, worldwide, a bit lower than the previous five years.
+But, even though the odds are 1 in about 4 million that you’ll be attacked by a shark, that’s still too many if you ask us.
 The most horrific shark attacks usually involve maritime disasters - war is hell but even worse on the high seas - but there’s also the rogue shark who likes to go to the beach as much as we do.
 And in real life, there’s no Quint to munch on or Richard Dreyfuss to help us fend off that stone-cold eating machine.

 Heather Bodwell, 1994Video: YouTube

-Passengers on a boat in the Pacific, 300 miles east of Easter Island, decided to stop down and have a cool dip.
-Bodwell heard someone yell, “Shark!” and was bitten twice by the great white.
-It “chewed” off her right leg.
-“It didn't hurt at all.
-It felt like a puppy chewing on your finger.”
-Wait?
-What?!
-The shark then shook her and then played tug of war with Bodwell’s rescuers on the boat.
+Passengers on a boat in the Pacific Ocean decided to stop down and have a cool dip.
+Heather Bodwell heard someone yell, “Shark!” and was bitten twice by a great white.
+It bit off her left leg.
+“I felt a pop... there wasn't any pain, more like a cracking your knuckles feeling...
+It didn't hurt until they got me to the ship.”
+The shark shook her and played tug of war with her while rescuers were trying to get her on the boat.

 Watch Bodwell’s calm account and actual video of the attack.

 Bethany Hamilton, 2003